*Spoilers*

 Also, his outfit is fabulous.

-Bahavas Rating: Stormbird/10
+Bahavas Rating: Fighting A Stormbird/10

-Ted Faro (Sucks)
+Elon Musk Ted Faro (Sucks)

-Ted Faro destroyed Apollo and killed his coworkers, thus dooming humanity to live in tribal stupidity.
-Because of his actions, the world was nearly fated to go extinct again because they didn’t know what the flip was going on with the robots or where they even came from.
+• because of his actions, the world was nearly fated to go extinct again because they didn’t know what the flip was going on with the robots or where they even came from.

 Faro is a great villain, because he’s literally what the not-CEO of Amazon Jeff Bezos will do once he inevitably gets into military weapons like he’s doing with pharmaceuticals and creates killer robots with the help of Elon Musk to what a person would do in real life if this happened.
-I want Ted Faro to somehow be alive so I can shoot an arrow through his eyeball in HZD2.

 However, without him the game would not exist.

-Ted Faro Rating: A Corrupted Thunderjaw/10
+Ted Faro Rating: Fighting A Corrupted Thunderjaw/10

 No doubt, I’m missing some peeps (salty dude at the Hunter’s lodge, salty Nora dude on the wall, past characters from the Metal World) but this is getting long…